jbigman/mqtt-mocks/README.md

 # mqtt-request-response
+MQTT Tool used to prepare specific publications in reaction to other mqtt publications

+this tool reads a json file which contains
+* fixtures: this way, we can insert default data in MQTT queues.
-MQTT tool that take a json file as entry.
-It describes responses to provide according to provided requests
+* tests: It describes responses to provide according to each provided request Two messages sent on the same queue could be differentiated by different payloads.

 How to use
 ---